Small debt waivers 107-05120020

 The system may automatically waive small debts for certain payment types.
 Debts that require further investigation or actions will require manual action.
 For example, see Cancellation of Pensioner Education Supplement (PES) and ABSTUDY PES.
 Generally for the system to waive a small debt, the debt will need to meet 3 criteria:

-• the debt is not for Family Tax Benefit (FTB), and
+- the debt is not for Family Tax Benefit (FTB), Paid Parental Leave (PPL) or Child Care Subsidy (CCS), and

-• after FTB reconciliation occurs, any debt confirmed to be under $50 is automatically waived.
-Manually action small FTB amounts if they are generated outside of the reconciliation process (see below)
+After FTB reconciliation occurs, any total calculated reconciliation debt confirmed to be under the small debt waiver threshold is automatically waived.
+Manually action small FTB amounts if they are generated outside of the reconciliation process (see below).

-A debt recalculation may include a period for a previously waived debt (for example, because it was under $50).
-See Reversal of waivers
+A debt recalculation may include a period for a previously waived debt (for example, because it was under the small debt waiver threshold).
+See Reversal of waivers.

-Waivers, like any other decision, can be reviewed and changed.
+Waivers, like any other decision, can be reviewed and changed if the original decision was incorrect.

 Note: there is no requirement to record the legislative reason for a waiver on a DOC when the waiver is automatic.
 This is contained in Section 6A of the Social Security (Administration) Act 1999.